What was the college decision process like for you?

-Beneath The Crown was created by Nick Theisen (‘15).
+Beneath The Crown is a project created by Nick Theisen (‘15).
 It is inspired by Humans of New York (HONY) and aims to bring the community of Gustavus Adolphus College closer together by providing the perspectives of the many different people who live and work at the school.